rsizem2/noaa-earthquakes/README.md

 layer using the `geom_timeline_label` in conjunction with `geom_timeline`.

-Labeling the 5 most deadly earthquakes in the Japan since 1900:
+Labeling the 5 most deadly earthquakes (6 are shown since 5th is “tied”) in the Japan since 1900, note that the column we use for labeling is indicated by the `mag` aesthetic:

 ``` r
 data %>% dplyr::filter(COUNTRY == "JAPAN",